pthalin/SDK_Trimui_Smart_Pro/README.md

-# Patched SDK and sysrooth for Trimui Smart Pro
+# Patched SDK and sysroot for Trimui Smart Pro

 Based on the official files from Trimui